The Snowshoe cat is often called the Snowshoe Siamese cat. But are Snowshoe cats really Siamese?

 The breed is not currently recognized by the Cat Fanciers' Association, although efforts are being made to have the Snowshoe cat breed accepted by the CFA.

-Because of their ancestry, Snowshoe cats are very commonly referred to as Snowshoe Siamese, but this name isn't really right.
+Because of their ancestry, Snowshoe cats are very commonly referred to as Snowshoe Siamese, but this name isn't actually right.

 This is because many cat associations rule that when new breeds are accepted, they must have a breed name that is unique to them, and quite different to other already registered breeds.